Construction Update

 Waterbodies Unit

-- Periodic inspection and maintenance of newly planted vegetation in regulated areas on completed properties will be performed for a period of five years as required under the New Jersey DEP land use permits.
+- Sherwin-Williams performs periodic inspection and maintenance of newly planted vegetation in regulated areas for a minimum of five years following remediation and restoration as required under the applicable New Jersey DEP land use permits.

 Contaminated soils are excavated, stabilized as needed, and trucked off-site to an EPA-approved landfill.